 Recommended: Are you ready to create a Virginia startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Virginia, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Virginia is one of the oldest states in the country, which means it has a variety of industries with deep roots in the area.
 However, it has also become home to newer industries that are making waves.
 Some of the biggest industries in the state include:

 - Service - The biggest sector of Virginia’s economy is the service sector, accounting for nearly 70% of the state’s GDP.
 It includes the public sector, social and health services, and retail.

 - Technology - Virginia has more technology workers than any other state.
 Computer chips became a leading export of the state in recent decades, and tech remains a major factor in the economy.

 - Agriculture - Around 30% of Virginia’s land is devoted to Agriculture.
 It is a major producer of tobacco, vegetables, grains, dairy products, and more.